 Everyone in your company wants to get something different out of content creation.

 First, let’s get one thing straight.
 You should be creating content for your target audience, not for the people on your marketing team.
-However, there are still decisions to make concerning what kind of content you should develop.
+However, you still need to make decisions concerning what kind of content you should develop.

 So, does the best content marketing educate people who have questions, entertain an audience, or sell products and services to prospects?
 The answer … is yes.